 - Youtube.com was registered on Valentine’s Day (February 14, 2005).
-This caused problems for another company, Universal Tube & Rollform Equipment, whose Utube.com domain experienced such massive traffic that crashed its servers.
+Unfortunately, this caused problems for another company, Universal Tube & Rollform Equipment, whose Utube.com domain experienced such massive traffic that it crashed its servers.

-- Domain names are most commonly 11 characters long and most often start with the letter “S,” probably because of more words in English start with the letter “S.”
+- Domain names are usually 11 characters long and start with the letter “S,” probably because more English words begin with “S.”

 - 331.9 million domains were registered in the second quarter of 2017, a 0.8% increase over the first quarter.

-- Domain registrations have been increasing by an astonishing 6.7 million (2.1%) year on year.
+- Domain registrations have increased by an astonishing 6.7 million (2.1%) yearly.

 - ccTLD domain name registrations have steadily grown by 2.6% year over year.